Portugal union leader wants debt renegotiation

 "Our people already proved ... through our history that the various times we were occupied, we did not surrender.
 We always responded by defending our sovereignty," he said.
 "It is Mrs. Merkel, in this case Germany, that is deciding things."

-The head of the UGT, which represents 520,000 workers, said at the time that signing the accord would significantly decrease the likelihood of social strife spiralling out of control in Portugal.
+The head of the UGT, which represents 520,000 workers, said at the time that signing the accord would significantly decrease the likelihood of social strife spiraling out of control in Portugal.

 Carlos, whose union represents 700,000 workers, said the agreement was an "attempt to subvert the constitution," by allowing companies to fire workers too easily.
 Portugal's 1974 constitution safeguards the right to work.